 Many trusts have already progressed ST3 trainees onto the middle grade rota and this is something that is well established.
-Have a look at our heat maps to see where this is happening already, and you can speak to these trusts to find out more about how it works for them.
+See our tips on stepping up to the registrar rota!

 In the new training pathway when do I need to have passed my MRCPCH theory and clinical exams?